Barozzi/FieldValidator/README.md

 -------
-*Note: Because of the 'Free Code' restriction that exists in Portal version 6 and below, it is required to include the full source of fieldValidator.js at the bottom of each validation script that it is to be used in.*
+*Note: Because of the 'Free Code' restriction that exists in Portal version 6 and below, it is required to include the full source of fieldValidator.js at the bottom of each validation script.*

-**The following code should be pasted into the view validation script hook, found in the web interface under the View tab for your project.**
+The following code would be pasted into the view validation script hook, which you can find find via the web interface under the 'View' tab of your project.

     var validate = FieldValidator();
     var hasErrors = 0;